 Chile varieties normally get characterized as small shrubs, and they can be grown as perennials in warmer climates.
 Multiple branching on the plants provides ample space for fruiting.
 In colder climates, night time temperatures need to be over 65o F in order for flowering (and subsequent fruiting) to occur.

 - Plants generally require a four month growing cycle to complete fruiting.
 In norther climates with a shorter growing season, starting the seedlings indoors provides a good jump start to the season.

-- Optimal soil pH for chile plants hovers in the 6.5 range.
+- Optimal soil pH for chili plants hovers in the 6.5 range.

 - Chile plants thrive in healthy soil, and adding well prepared compost to garden soil increases soil health.

-- Plant chile seedlings when the average daytime temperature hovers in the 70oF range.
+- Plant chili seedlings when the average daytime temperature hovers in the 70oF range.

 1c raw chopped hot green chili pepper: 181.9 mg Vitamin C